Land constraints inherent in an island ecosystem

 On an island, wildlife populations are constrained and wild areas are limited by the size of the landmass.
 Unlike their continental counterparts wildlife populations are unable to disperse beyond the island’s boundaries, limiting their collective ability to adapt to changing conditions.
 For most species, the influx of new genes from an outside population is extremely unlikely making the conservation of the existing gene pool that much more important.

 As such it is important that on a relatively small island like Sri Lanka, which is just 65,610 square kilometers, that the wild lands still existing within do not become irreversibly fragmented – virtual islands within an island.

-In the past 80 years the forest cover of this island has been reduced from 80% to ~ 20%.
-The launch of the coffee and tea industry by the British colonial government in the 1890’s resulted in the large-scale clearing of forests and the beginning of a massive conversion to plantation lands in the hills.
-This followed the advent of coconut, rubber and spice plantations in the low and middle elevations, which were already taking their toll with regards to forest fragmentation.
-In addition to this the construction of multiple large dams for irrigation under the Greater Mahaweli Scheme in the 1970s and 80s resulted in further wilderness land being inundated and lost to wildlife populations.
+In the past 80 years, the forest cover of this island has been reduced from 80% to ~ 20%.
+The launch of the coffee and tea industry by the British colonial government in the 1890s resulted in the large-scale clearing of forests and the beginning of a massive conversion to plantation lands in the hills.
+This followed the advent of coconut, rubber and spice plantations in the low and middle elevations, which were already taking their toll with regard to forest fragmentation.
+In addition to this the construction of multiple large dams for irrigation under the Greater Mahaweli Scheme in the 1970s and '80s resulted in further wilderness land being inundated and lost to wildlife populations.

-The 20% wilderness that is left is therefore patchy with approximately 12-15% of it under state protection.
-The Department of Wildlife Conservation (DWLC), who is responsible for all National Parks and Strict Reserves together with the Forest Department whocontrols forest reserves are responsible for these lands.
+The 20% of wilderness that is left is therefore patchy, with approximately 12-15% of it under state protection.
+The Department of Wildlife Conservation (DWLC), who is responsible for all national parks and strict reserves, together with the Forest Department (who controls forest reserves) are responsible for these lands.